pranjalpokharel7/pranjalpokharel7/README.md

 ---

-**Note:** Template used from from [rahuldkjain/github-profile-readme-generator](https://github.com/rahuldkjain/github-profile-readme-generator).
+**Note:** Template used from from [rahuldkjain/github-profile-readme-generator](https://github.com/rahuldkjain/github-profile-readme-generator); didn't want to use too much mental capacity overthinking about the "perfect" profile readme.
+Might remove the *languages and tools* section as it seems a bit overkill.